kbhoehn/IgPhyML_utilities/README.txt

 the ASR stage (but not lower/upper partial likelihoods) are different from that in the stats file, something is wrong.
 Email me if you can't figure it out.

+One thing to keep in mind is that the reconstructed codons are the most likely codon reconstructions at each node (marginal), rather than the most likely sequence of mutations across the tree (joint), so be careful comparing the reconstructions between nodes.
+Differences in codons between nodes don't necessarily indicate a substitution likely occurred between them.
+I'd also recommend directing the output into a log file, because part of the terminal output describes confidence in each site's assignment.
+Email me if you need an explanation of that.

 For 20 taxa, as in the example file, this doesn't take long, but if you have a very large dataset you may need to watch these results trickle in for a while.